smell-of-curry/vanilla-proxy/README.md

+> [!WARNING]
+> # This Project has been Archived, and is no longer maintained.
+For a more up to date proxy, with way more features, please use [GoBDS](https://github.com/smell-of-curry/gobds)

 # Vanilla Proxy

 Vanilla Proxy is a simple proxy servers that enabled Packet management and protection of BDS server attacks through a end to end proxy system.